 When Will Cuttings Be Ready to Be Potted Up?

-Some cuttings, such as Annabelle Hydrangea will be ready to be potted up in as 5 weeks when the weather breaks in the spring.
+Some cuttings, such as Annabelle Hydrangea will be ready to be potted up in as soon as 5 weeks when the weather breaks in the spring.
 Most other cuttings will take longer and won’t be ready to pot up until late summer.

 If removing cuttings from the sand at this time just remember that you need to be very gentle.
 This plant is actively growing so ripping the roots apart will likely kill it.

 I find the best way to remove the cuttings from the sand is to gently dump out the container it is in and finger through the cuttings to separate them.
-You can also try using a big spatula to try and scoop underneath the roots and lift the cutting out.
+You can also try using a big spatula to try and scoop underneath the roots and lift the cuttings out.

 Step 6 Potting Up Hardwood Cuttings